Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 Career prospects

-• taking responsibility for key products
+• take responsibility for key products or territories

 How would you rate this page?